qcubed/qcubed/README.md

 $this->Name = $strName;
 ```

-The benefits of the new method include better performance, reduced OptimisticLocking exceptions, and preventing you from accidentally
+The benefits of the new feature include better performance, reduced OptimisticLocking exceptions, and preventing you from accidentally
 accessing a value that was not loaded due to a QSelect clause.
 Also, QSelect can
 now be used to control what is generated when you convert an object to other
 formats like JSON.

+### 3.1 -> 4.0
+v4.0 is another major architectural change, designed to support the PSR-1, PSR-2 and PSR-4 standards. v4 adds
+namespaces to all the core and library files.
+Gone are is the letter 'Q' in front of all the core classes, since
+that was essentially our way of doing namespacing before namespaces were available in PHP.

+It includes tools to help automate changing your code from v3.x code to v4.0.
+See the Readme file there for
+more info.

 ## Latest commits